pitso012345/myshop-spring/README.md

 # Build an executable JAR

 Although it is possible to package this service as a traditional WAR file for deployment to an external application server, the simpler approach demonstrated below creates a standalone application.
-You package everything in a single, executable JAR file by embedding the Tomcat servlet container as the HTTP runtime, instead of deploying to an external instance.
-I also use embedded H2 database instead of an external database.
+You package everything in a single, executable JAR file by embedding the Tomcat servlet container and H2 database, instead of deploying to an external application server and database.

 Build the executable JAR file like this: